What Are Medicare Advisors?

 If you have a health condition that requires specific treatments, an agent can help you find a plan that is well-catered to those needs.
 Or they may help you find a plan that is accepted by your closest pharmacy and favorite doctors.

-An agent can also help you determine which type of Medicare plan is best for your needs.
+An agent can also act as your personal Medicare consultant by helping you determine which type of Medicare plan is best for your needs.
 For example, would you be more likely to benefit from a Medicare Advantage (Medicare Part C) plan or a Medicare Supplement Insurance (Medigap) plan?
 And if the answer is Medicare Advantage, would you prefer an HMO, PPO or some other plan structure?

 There’s a lot to learn about Medicare, and it’s typical for new beneficiaries to have a lot of questions about what Medicare covers and how it all works.
-A valuable agent will take the time to answer your questions, help you better understand Medicare and offer professional advice.
+A valuable Medicare insurance advisor or agent will take the time to answer your questions, help you better understand Medicare and offer professional advice.

 When working with an agent, be mindful of how many insurance companies the agent represents.
 An agent who only represents one company will naturally want to steer you toward that company’s plans, because that’s the only way he or she will make a commission.
 In that case, the advice they give you may not be totally objective.
 These types of agents are called “captive” agents.